ImplFerris/pico-pico/src/ultrasonic/action.md

 ```

 ## Setup the Echo Pin
 The Echo pin on the ultrasonic sensor receives the returning signal, which allows us to measure the time it took for the pulse to travel to an object and back.
-It’s set as an input to detect the returning pulse.
+It's set as an input to detect the returning pulse.

 ```rust
 let mut echo = pins.gpio16.into_pull_down_input();